Regulatory

 - Heavy reliance on imports via Mohammedia, Jorf Lasfar, Tanger Med.

-- Does OilFlow screen listings against Morocco regulations?
+- Does OilFlow screen counterparties against Morocco regulations?